Quaternionic quantum particles: TIME-INDEPENDENT WAVE EQUATIONS

 \section{TIME-INDEPENDENT WAVE EQUATIONS}

 From the previous section, the time-independent Schr\"odinger equation is

 and we notice that the hamiltonian operator $\mathcal{H}$ is not supposed to be either hermitian or anti-hermitian, only the energy $\mathcal{E}$ is supposed to be real.
+In general, the Hamiltonian operator is

+In general, the scalar potential $V$ can be quaternionic, but in this article we assume it to be real.
 We propose the spatial wave function